sylabs/singularityce-community/roadmap.md

 * **Transition to `nvidia-container-cli` as preferred GPU setup method** Perform GPU setup in containers using the `--nvccli` approach by default, if `nvidia-container-cli ` is available, using legacy binding as a fall-back or explicit config option.
 Requires fakeroot support above.

-This was previously under 3.10, but has been postponed to allow tracking changes to NVIDIA's projects, and adoption of CDI (container device interface).
+  This task was previously assigned for 3.10, but has been postponed to allow tracking changes to NVIDIA's projects, and adoption of CDI (container device interface).
+We will monitor the situation and time the transition in order that we can capture benefits, without repeated disruptive behavior / configuration changes.

 ## Under Consideration